StianWiu/StianWiu/README.md

 I am currently in the process of learning VueJS, but I already know NodeJS, Typescript, Lua, Python and a bit of ReactJs,

-Here are some projects you can check out
+Here are some of my projects you can check out

 * [Pykho.dev](https://pykho.dev) Made with ReactJs
 * [StianWiu.me](https://stianwiu.me) Made with plain html,css,js